The Overwhelming World of Smart Cities and Cyber-Kinetic Threats

 Smart grids use smart meters to coordinate supply schedules and deliver energy cheaper and more efficiently.
 The smart grid can even assess consumers’ energy usage patterns and turn off appliances that its assessment suggests are not needed during peak energy delivery hours.

 Siemens is currently working with Rotterdam and Dutch energy providers to create a smart grid that connects 20,000 homes and companies.
 The system, due for completion in 2020, will use data generated by consumers to identify energy usage trends and then use those trends to optimize energy supply.

 Water is crucial to a city and delivering it to tens of millions of people is no small task.
 Its flow must be understood to optimize it.
 That’s where smart technology comes in.

-Smart water systems analyze usage patterns to predict future water needs.
+Smart water meters systems analyze usage patterns to predict future water needs.
 But they also do more than merely distribute water.
 Their sensors also automatically assess water quality and detect maintenance needs throughout the system.

 Smart technologies are also being used to enhance public safety.
 Smart street lights are centrally managed to adapt to weather conditions and report their own maintenance needs.
 Traffic and surveillance cameras are used along with gunshot detection sensors to provide surveillance and real-time information throughout the city.

 Law enforcement authorities use facial recognition technology to recognize known individuals who could pose a threat to public safety.
 The U.S. FBI is said to already have more than 52 million individuals in its facial recognition database.